rklaehn/spireplayground/README.md

 spireplayground
 ===============

-Playground for messing with spire.
+Playground for messing with [spire](https://github.com/non/spire).

+Use at your own risk.